 Travel expense reimbursement is a benefit which some injured workers are eligible to receive.
-The benefit is small, and the rules only allow these benefits in some circumstances.
-The highlights of these rules follow.
+The benefit is relatively small, and only available in some circumstances.

-- Medical examinations at department’s or self-insurer’s request (IME’s)
+- Travel to and from IME’s at department’s or self-insurer’s request

-- Vocational services at department’s or self-insurer’s request
+- Travel to and from vocational services at department’s or self-insurer’s request

-- Medical treatment trips – with prior authorization
+- Travel to and from your medical treatment – with prior authorization

-- Vocational training trips – with prior authorization
+- Travel to and from your vocational training – with prior authorization

 - Travel Reimbursement Request Form – Your request must be made within one year of the trip and must indicate the date, destination, and reason for travel.
 Reimbursement Request

 - Save Receipts!
 Receipts are required for all expenses except parking expenses under $10.